An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

 \section{Thermodynamic laws for coherence}

-While in the classical scenario the second law, in its generalized thermo-majorisation form, only constrains the allowed population dynamics, we are now interested in understanding the thermodynamic processing of quantum coherence.
+While in the classical scenario the second law, in its generalized thermo-majorisation form, only constrains the allowed population dynamics, we are now interested in understanding the thermodynamic processing of quantum coherence (unless otherwise stated, we always refer to coherence in the energy basis).
 A generic non-equilibrium initial state can be found in some superposition of energy states, such as \mbox{$\ket{\psi} = (\ket{0} + \ket{1})/\sqrt{2}$}.
-The occupations of ground and excited states are here $\v{x} = (1/2,1/2)$ and, as we know from the thermal Nielsen's theorem, $\v{x}$ will ``approach'' $\v{g}$, in the sense that $\v{y}$ is an achievable final population if and only if \mbox{$\v{x} \succ_g \v{y}$}.
-At the same time, however, $\ket{\psi}$ carries a superposition of energy eigenstates with amplitude $|c|= 1/2$ that, intuitively, will get degraded due to decoherence.
-So, what are the achievable amplitudes $|c'|$ in the final state given a transition $\v{x} \rightarrow \v{y}$ in the diagonal?
+The occupations of ground and excited states are here $\v{x} = (1/2,1/2)$ and, as we know from the thermal Nielsen's theorem, under Thermal Operations $\v{x}$ will ``approach'' $\v{g}$, in the sense that $\v{y}$ is an achievable final population if and only if \mbox{$\v{x} \succ_g \v{y}$}.
+At the same time, however, $\ket{\psi}$ carries a superposition of energy eigenstates with amplitude $|c|= |\! \braket{0}{\psi}\! \braket{\psi}{1}\!| = 1/2$ that, intuitively, will get degraded due to decoherence.
+So, what are the achievable amplitudes $|c'|$ in the final state, given a transition $\v{x} \rightarrow \v{y}$ in the diagonal?
 We want to formalise this into explicit constraints on the decay of quantum coherence.
+For example,

 In other words, we need to go beyond thermo-majorisation.
 To see why thermo-majorisation together with positivity of the quantum state is insufficient, consider the transformation